SatyamRaj1905/Main-Web-Dev/Week 20.1_NextAuth/NextAuth.md

 Now lets try to create a `profile` page which a person wants to see

-**Now if you have remembered how we used to make profile page, lets first try to make it DUMB way which was `react` way (i.e. Client side rendering)**

 first making the backend endpoint -> `app > api > profile` and inside the `profile` folder, make a `route.tsx` file which consists of the following code -

 ```javascript